Emissions & Generation Resource Integrated Database (eGRID) Questions and Answers

 - What has changed in recent years?

-- Has the methodology for assigning plants to eGRID subregions changed?
+- How has the methodology for assigning plants to eGRID subregions changed?

-- Has the methodology for estimating methane (CH4) emissions changed recently?
+- How has the methodology for estimating methane (CH4) emissions changed?

 - Is there additional eGRID data available?